DingoMC/Colored-Text/README.md

 This will change color of `Hello World!` to `AQUA`.

 Example of text and background color manipulation: `&1bHello World!`.
 First modifier modifies background and second text color.
-So this will display `Hello World` in `AQUA` color on `DARK BLUE` background.
+So this will display `Hello World!` in `AQUA` color on `DARK BLUE` background.

+Each string allows multiple manipulators.
+Consider: `&bHe&allo &cWorld!`.
+This will display `He` in `AQUA`, `llo ` in `GREEN` and `World!` in `RED`.
+This feature also works for text and background color manipulation.